-Develop a thorough contract that outlines agreed specifications and clear Service Level Agreements (SLAs) such as expected lead-times with clearly defined escalation processes and implications of non-conformance.
+Develop a thorough contract that outlines agreed specifications and clear Service Level Agreements (SLAs) such as expected lead times with clearly defined escalation processes and implications of nonconformance.

 Seek strategic alignment: Both parties should have similar long-term ambitions and commitments for the partnership.
-Consider e.g. what kind of management level is involved.
+Consider, for example, what kind of management level is involved.

-Make sure, the outsourcing partner is willing to expand the operations and invest in the partnership.
+Make sure the outsourcing partner is willing to expand the operations and invest in the partnership.